INNER FORM

 Artistic director and performer: Lia Chavez

-Musician: Weyhan Smith of The Shinnecock Nation
+Drummer: Weyhan Smith of The Shinnecock Nation

-Curator and producer: Nur El Shami
+Producer: Nur El Shami

 Stylist: Richard Ives

-Documentation: ioulex (shown here), Ira Lippke, and Alexis Silver
+Documentation: Ioulex, Ira Lippke, and Alexis Silver